Yelp/mrjob/docs/job.rst

 Custom command-line types and actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. autoattribute:: MRJob.OptionClass
+.. autoattribute:: MRJob.OPTION_CLASS

 The :py:mod:`optparse` module allows the addition of new actions and types.
 See the `optparse docs <http://docs.python.org/library/optparse.html#extending-optparse>`_ for instructions on defining custom options.
-The only difference is that instead of passing *option_class* to the :py:class:`OptionParser` instance yourself, you must set the :py:attr:`MRJob.OptionClass` attribute.
+The only difference is that instead of passing *option_class* to the :py:class:`OptionParser` instance yourself, you must set the :py:attr:`MRJob.OPTION_CLASS` attribute.

 Passthrough arguments have the additional caveat that mrjob uses some lesser magic to reproduce the argument values for the command lines of subprocesses.